 Glass cups – Keepcup do a very nice glass version, which comes with a cork heat band made from waste from the Portuguese wine cork manufacturing industry.
 People wanting to avoid any contamination of their liquids would be well served by such a glass.
 Both the lid and the glass of this cup is recyclable at the end of it’s life.
 Another well respected brand of reusable glass coffee cup is Joco

 Plastic Cups – These seem to be the most popular type of reusable cup.
 They are lightweight, resistant to breaking, affordable and typically come in very attractive colours.
-Make sure you choose one that is BPA and BPS free an can be recycled at the end of it’s life.
+Make sure you choose one that is BPA and BPS free and can be recycled at the end of it’s life.
+Some people are against the buying of plastic to prevent the use of plastic but when you consider that a plastic Keepcup contains the same amount of plastic as 20 disposable cups (source: Keepcup.com) the numbers speak for themselves.
+Also some reusable cup makers, like Keepcup, offer a replacement service for components, which is a nice sustainable option.

 Vacuum cups- These are ideal for those that want to keep their beverage as hot as possible and from talking to people the Bodum vacuum travel cup seems to be very popular.
 It’s made from stainless steel and has a silicone lid and heat band.
 It also has a silicone base to prevent cup rings.
 Contigo thermal mugs are more expensive but are said to be leakproof, unlike the Bodum ones.
 Klean Kanteen also do an insulated tumbler which I’ve heard from users is leakproof.

 Collapsible Cups – Last Christmas my husband purchased a collapsible silicone coffee (see photo at start of post) for me from Stojo.
 It’s small, lightweight, durable and very easy to clean.
 We’ve checked out a few collapsible cup options and we found that this collapsed the best and to the smallest size (the red cup on the left shows how small it collapses.
 Unfortunately silicone isn’t recyclable in Ireland but the plastic components are.
-These cups are currently available from Debenhams, the Hopsack in Dublin and on coffeeshop.ie.
-If you can drop into Debenhams or the Hopsack in person they might be the cheapest but if you’re buying a few or online we found coffeeshop.ie the best value.
+These cups are starting to become widely an can currently be bought from quite a few places now including the Hopsack in Dublin 6 and on coffeeshop.ie or check out my list of Sustainable E-tailers

 - Decide which properties are most important to you; cost, heat retention, weight, size or resistance to leaking.